danger/danger-js/README.md

 ### Get started?

 This is like, kinda early.
-If you can take a bit of heat, it's usable in production as of 0.0.4.
+If you can take a bit of heat, it's usable in production as of 0.0.10.
+Note: There is basically no error reporting ATM.

-Bah, there's something wrong with the deploy.
-So for now, it's not working as an imported module.
-[See this PR](https://github.com/artsy/emission/pull/385).

 ### Early Adopters